 The Swerling Circus of Small

-The Swerling Circus of Small contains all manner of miniature marvels to delight and inspire, a glittering show of miniature circus Glass Cathedrals, held at the Anthropologie Gallery, King's Rd London during Christmas 2018.
+The Swerling Circus of Small contains all manner of miniature marvels to delight and inspire, a glittering show of miniature circus dioramas held at the Anthropologie Gallery, King's Rd London during Christmas 2018.

 Growing up in Cape Town in the early 1980s, we’d go to Muizenberg Beach most days of the summer.
 We’d swim for hours and lie gossiping on the hot sand behind the beach huts, salty, tangle-haired, happy from too much sun.